 The Company evaluates the long-lived assets with finite lives to be held and used for impairment whenever indicators of impairment exist.
 The Company then compares the estimated future cash flows of the assets, on an undiscounted basis, to the carrying values of the assets.
-Estimating future cash flows of the assets involves significant assumptions, including future revenue growth rates and gross margins.
+Estimating future cash flows of the assets involves significant assumptions, including future revenue growth rates, future market conditions and gross margin.
 If the undiscounted cash flows exceed the carrying values, no impairments are indicated.
-If the undiscounted cash flows do not exceed the carrying values, then an impairment charge is recorded based on the fair values of the assets, typically measured using a discounted cash flow model.
+If the undiscounted cash flows do not exceed the carrying values, then an impairment charge is recorded based on the fair values of the assets, typically measured using a discounted cash flow model involving significant assumptions, such as discount rates.
 If an asset is still under development, future cash flows include remaining construction costs.

-No impairment loss was recognized during the year ended December 31, 2022.
-During the years ended December 31, 2021 and 2020, impairment losses of \$1,500 and \$3,769 were recognized, respectively, mainly due to reconfigurations and renovations at Studio City, and included in property charges and other in the accompanying consolidated statements of operations.
-As a result of the COVID-19 outbreak as disclosed in Note 1(b), the Company evaluated its long-lived assets for recoverability as of December 31, 2022 and 2021 and concluded no other impairment charges to be recorded.
+No impairment of long-lived assets was recognized during the years ended December 31, 2023 and 2022.
+During the year ended December 31, 2021, an impairment of long-lived assets of \$1,500 for property and equipment, mainly due to reconfigurations and renovations at Studio City, was recognized and included in property charges and other in the accompanying consolidated statements of operations.